snazhar/Face-Detector/README.md

 # Face-Detector
-Face Detector is an application that utilizes haar cascade classifier from opencv.org to detect one or more faces in your webcam feed and draw a green square around them.
+Face Detector is an application that utilizes a haar cascade classifier from opencv.org to detect one or more faces in your webcam feed and draw a green square around them.
 This can also be done with a photo or video, not just with the webcam.

 # Installation
 Use pip to install open cv.